worldmodels/worldmodels.github.io/draft_appendix.md

 ### Open Source Code

-The code to reproduce experiments in this work, as well as IPython notebooks for training and visualizing VAE and MDN-RNN models will be made available at a later date.
+The instructions to reproduce the experiments in this work is available [here](http://blog.otoro.net/2018/06/09/world-models-experiments/).

 ### Reuse